Director of Product

 Chris Hickerson is Chalkbeat’s full stack developer.
 Before joining Chalkbeat he worked as a WordPress Engineer at DEG Digital and a front-end developer at Penton Media.
 He was also part of a team that won a 2014 Pulitzer Prize at the Colorado Springs Gazette.

-Jennifer is the Finance Manager for Chalkbeat.
+Jennifer is the director of finance for Chalkbeat.
 She previously served as the Finance Officer of the Colorado Rural Health Center.
 Jennifer has a BSBA in Accounting from the University of Tulsa.

 LAURA FAITH KEBEDE